 Posted on February 28, 2011

 Some of the Generation Next featured on this site concentrate on personal lifestyle change and some look for political, environmental, financial or economic change.
-Rianne does both.
+Rianne’s emphasis is on the environment.

 She has particular experience of working with complex emergencies.
 In the aftermath of the floods in Pakistan last year she spent six weeks in Pakistan as funding coordinator, ensuring that needs on the grounds were covered as much as possible and that donors received proposals in areas of their preference (e.g. some prefer to sponsor food, others health).